-Sighing, she motioned the girls onward with a nod where they had stopped for her.
-As she received her payments and walked the long winding path that was strewn with autumn leaves, she could not help but shiver a little from the atmosphere around the mansion.
+Sighing, she motioned the girls onward with a nod as they had stopped to wait for her.
+As she received her payment and walked down the long winding path that was strewn with autumn leaves, she could not help but shiver a little from the atmosphere around the mansion.

 Far from celebrating the birth of a son, it seemed as though the tall shrivelling trees and the powerful old mansion mourned something terrible instead.

-She sat imperiously, a small smile on her chiselled face, talking quietly with the other students around her.
-He came and sat down across from her, willing her to look up at him and meet his eyes.
-Feeling the burning gaze, she looked up, smile gone and eyes cold.
-His eyes showed warning that what he'd been dreading had happened.
-Leaning forward slightly, she looked around the table, both sides, a smile back on her face as she greeted those who caught her eye.
+She was sitting imperiously, a small smile on her chiselled face, talking quietly to the other students around her.
+He came and sat down across from her, willing her to look up and meet his eyes.
+Feeling his burning gaze, she looked up, her smile gone and her eyes cold.
+His eyes showed a warning telling her that what he'd been dreading had happened.
+Leaning forward slightly, she looked around the table on both sides, a smile back on her face as she greeted those who caught her eye.
 He waited impatiently for her inspection.
 She finally leaned back, looked at him and with a slight shrug of her shoulders, dismissed his worries.
-He grit his teeth and looked up at the bewitched, dark ceiling that showed the sky outside, stomach slightly clenching.
+He gritted his teeth and looked up at the bewitched dark ceiling that showed the sky outside, his stomach slightly clenching.
 He was missing... their youngest brother.

-"S-sit tight till the morning then...we'll come for you at sunrise," the speaker was a thickset boy of fourteen, his face hooded except for slits through which his eyes could be seen.
-The eyes were darting around in fear, feet already moving back from the outskirts of the Forbidden Forest.
+"S-sit tight till the morning then... we'll come for you at sunrise."
+The speaker was a thickset boy of fourteen, his face hooded except for the slits through which his eyes could be seen.
+The eyes were darting around in fear, his feet already moving back from the outskirts of the Forbidden Forest.

-"Or whatever's left of you at least," sniggered his braver friend, who was holding his wand pointing straight at another boy, smaller and younger than two of them.
+"Or whatever's left of you at least," sniggered his braver friend, who was holding his wand pointed straight at another boy, smaller and younger than two of them.

-"May the creatures have no mercy on you," he spat and Cygnus watched the two retreat, hands forming fists in anger and fear.
+"May the creatures have no mercy on you," he spat, and Cygnus watched the two retreat, his hands forming fists in anger and fear.

 Cygnus looked around the forest with distaste.
 He needed a place to hide.
 Some small alcove where he could pass the night.
-He then spotted an old tree whose branches sagged to the ground, easy enough for him to climb.
+He then spotted an old tree with branches sagging to the ground, easy enough for him to climb.
 Checking around quickly for any unfriendly prowlers, Cygnus settled in between two branches.
-It wasn't the least bit comfortable but it felt safer than being on ground, unprotected.
+It wasn't the least bit comfortable, but it felt safer than being on ground, unprotected.

-He did not know how far he ran, occasionally stumbling and hurting himself.
-He looked back constantly over his shoulder but the hiss followed unceasingly.
+He did not know how far he had run, occasionally stumbling and hurting himself.
+He constantly looked back over his shoulder, but the hiss followed him unceasingly.

 A cry escaped his lips as he fell onto his front, tripping over a root.
-Shutting his eyes tight for the bite of the snake he knew was sure to kill him, Cygnus waited, panting and praying to no one... only loathing his family and of how he would never, in a million years, be missed.
+Shutting his eyes tight for the bite of the snake he knew was sure to kill him, Cygnus waited, panting and praying to no one... only loathing his family and the way he would never, in a million years, be missed.

 Then, a different hiss.
 Almost... human?
-A chuckle came next and then some more of the human hissing.
-Then, the menacing hiss that had followed him before suddenly came to a stop.
-Taking a deep breath, Cygnus slowly raised his head off of the cold ground and was surprised to find... a boy.
+A chuckle came next, and then some more of the human hissing.
+Then the menacing hiss that had followed him before suddenly came to a stop.
+Taking a deep breath, Cygnus slowly raised his head off the cold ground and was surprised to find... a boy before him.
 A boy that looked no older than fourteen or fifteen, with dark hair and a face with sunken cheeks.
 He looked as handsome as any Black.

 "You're a Parselmouth.
 And you know my name."